thegworld/gtx-browser/chromecast/media/cma/backend/proxy/README.md

 # Objective

-As part of supporting a Chromium runtime for chromecast (as defined below), the `CmaBackendProxy` class and related code contained in the [`chromecast/media/cma/backend/proxy/`](https://source.chromium.org/chromium/chromium/src/+/main:chromecast/media/cma/backend/proxy/) directory was added.
+As part of supporting a GTx Browser runtime for chromecast (as defined below), the `CmaBackendProxy` class and related code contained in the [`chromecast/media/cma/backend/proxy/`](https://source.chromium.org/chromium/chromium/src/+/main:chromecast/media/cma/backend/proxy/) directory was added.
 This infrastructure exists to proxy audio data across the